FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 ### Value encoding

 If a field is of FIX data type char, then its valid values are restricted to US-ASCII printable characters.
-See section [*Character*](#character) above.
+See section [*Character*](#character) for details.

 If the field is of FIX data type int, then a primitive integer data type should be selected that can contain the number of choices.
-For most cases, an 8 bit integer will be sufficient, allowing 255 possible values.
+For most cases, an 8-bit integer will be sufficient, allowing 255 possible values.

 Enumerations of other data types, such as String valid values specified